NicoB24/blog-api/README.md

-## Endpoing calling examples using curl
+## Endpoint calling examples using curl

 ### Get all posts
 ```